 What Do International Visitors Do in Indiana?

-As part of a three-week nationwide visit, participants spend several days in the Indianapolis community meeting with their professional counterparts and experiencing “Hoosier Hospitality” through cultural and social activities.
+As part of a three-week nationwide visit, participants spend several days (virtually or in-person!) in the Indianapolis community meeting with their professional counterparts and experiencing “Hoosier Hospitality” through cultural and social activities.
 Professional meeting topics include, among others:

 - Higher Education